DEIS-Project-EU/DDI-Scripting-Tools/Documentation/Deployment Guide/README.md

     - File->New->Other->Epsilon->EMF Model
     - Name the new DDI model
     - Choose the ODE metamodel URI (http://www.deis-project.eu/ode/mergedODE)
+    - Choose the 'Root instance type' to be 'DDIPackage'

 5. Assuming the script the user wants to create is an EOL script:
     - File->New->Other->Epsilon->EOL Program